New Music To Know: There Are Still Some "Good Things" Left In The World

 Things are getting weirder and weirder around here.
-The global pandemic rages on, the streets are still occupied with protestors fighting against injustice, and the fate of our country hinges on this upcoming presidential election.
+The global pandemic rages on, the streets are still occupied with protestors fighting against injustice, and the UK government is still dithering on how to support private renters and landlords.
 I really wouldn't blame anyone for being overwhelmed right now.

 But don't despair.
 Amidst what feels like a perpetual chaos, there are still many things to be happy about — like this week's new music releases.
 Even as the world is burning, women in music are dropping heat that will help you see the beauty in the storm (or at least help you temporarily detach from your reality).